maxibide/my-web-development-journey/README.md

 * [13 August, 2021]: I completed another very interesting project for **The Odin Project**.
 I created an Etch-a-Sketch pad, wich is basically a very simple paint app.
 This project was very satisfying to do beacause my kid son was super happy with it.
 I know I still have a lot to learn from Javascript, but these little things help and are very motivating to continue.

+* [01 September, 2021]: Yesterday I finished the JavaScipt Calculator Project.
+I made this Javascript application following my own approach, so I only allowed myself to look for help online when I was in doubt about the syntax of the language, but I designed the algorithm on my own.
+It was a fun process and in the end, the code, for better or for worse, turned out to be different from the rest of the solutions.

 # Projects

 ## The Odin Project